tum-pbs/pbdl-book/physgrad.md

 to be the IG update.
 Here, the Jacobian $\frac{\partial x}{\partial y}$, which is similar to the inverse of the GD update above, encodes how the inputs must change in order to obtain a small change $\Delta y$ in the output.
 %
-The crucial step is the inversion, which of course requires the Jacobian matrix to be invertible (a drawback we'll get back to below).
-However, if we can invert it, this has some very nice properties.
+The crucial step is the inversion, which of course requires the Jacobian matrix to be invertible.
+This is a problem somewhat similar to the inversion of the Hessian, and we'll revisit this issue below.
+However, if we can invert the Jacobian, this has some very nice properties.

 Note that instead of using a learning rate, here the step size is determined by the desired increase or decrease of the value of the output, $\Delta y$.
 Thus, we need to choose a $\Delta y$ instead of an $\eta$.
 This $\Delta y$ will show up frequently in the following equations, and make them look quite different to the ones above at first sight.
 Effectively, $\Delta y$ plays the same role as the learning rate, i.e., it controls the step size of the optimization.